 Howard’s Pub Today:

 In 1992, Maria’s Restaurant closed, and Ron Howard opened the Pamlico Restaurant and Pamlico Tavern in his original building.
 Open 6 pm until midnight daily, the Tavern offered food and drink specials, and free pizza after 10 pm.
 The Pamlico Restaurant and Tavern closed after one season.
-Over the next two and a half decades a series of different restaurants managed by various entrepreneurs, occupied the building, including Mango Loco, Saucy Shrimp, Sargasso, Riley’s, Cockle Creek, and Gaffer’s.
+Over the next two and a half decades a series of different restaurants managed by various entrepreneurs, occupied the building, including Mango Loco, Saucy Shrimp, Sargasso, Riley’s, Cockle Creek (owner, David Styron), Gaffer’s (original owners, Bobby Lewis and Scott McNally) and the Breeze Nightclub & Bar, a private live music venue.
 For a short while Ron’s brother, Richie, operated a t-shirt and gift shop (The Tourist Trap) in the building.

 Tragedy struck on June 11, 2004, when Buffy Warner, co-owner of Howard’s Pub, fell down the companionway on his motor yacht and died.
 His funeral was attended by more mourners than anyone in recent memory.